Find It Locally

 As part of our commitment to making CISA’s resources more accessible to more people, we have focused on building CISA’s capacity to work with Spanish speaking farmers, farm employees, and expand outreach to customers.

-This has included translation of workshop information, Farmers Market outreach, and information about COVID resources and grant opportunities.
+This has included translation of workshop information, farmers’ market outreach, and information about COVID resources and grant opportunities.
 CISA has also partnered with MA Migrant Education to provide English classes and English tutoring to farmworkers.

 CISA staff have increasingly administered two of our flagship programs with an eye towards access and equity.

 This includes immense resources and growth in our work with HIP including advocacy at the state level and trainings for market staff in using HIP and creating welcoming spaces.
 We have developed partnerships with the Springfield Food Policy Council, Hampden County CHIP (Community Health Improvement) network, and other community based organizations.
-Our next work is to support the voices of people who are most directly impacted by HIP – BIPOC led/owned growers and BIPOC served.

 For the Local Hero and technical assistance programs, staff have prioritized outreach and funding for priority farmer groups so that resources aren’t distributed initially to people with tighter relationships or better resources to reach out for support.
-Some examples include serving as fiscal sponsor for All Farmers and partnering on a USDA grant with Gardening the Community.

 Education and training